 - Height adjustability has a few hiccups

-WEN’s lightweight and the efficient corded tiller is the WEN TC0714.
+WEN’s lightweight and efficient corded tiller is the WEN TC0714.
 While the electric motor may not be as powerful as some other electric tillers out there, it still rotates at 380 revolutions per minute.
 It can dig up to 8.7 inches deep.

 The overload protection function is a unique feature that you’ll find in WEN’s electric tiller.
 It protects the blades and outer tines from damage by shutting down automatically if it comes in contact with hard objects.